-Montgomery Bell State Park is located seven miles east of Dickson in Dickson County.
+Montgomery Bell State Park is seven miles east of Dickson in Dickson County.
 The park was once the center of the iron industry in Middle Tennessee.
 The park’s namesake, Montgomery Bell, formed one of the largest iron industries in Tennessee.
 Iron was once thought to be more valuable than gold and was a very lucrative industry at the time.

 Montgomery Bell State Park is equipped with a conference center that can host up to 500 people.
 The onsite restaurant is open every day and available to cater events.
 Within the center, the inn offers 120 rooms and five suites.
 The park also has eight environmentally-friendly modern cabins available for rent.

 The site of the first Cumberland Presbyterian Church is also located at Montgomery Bell State Park.
 The church was founded in 1810 in the log cabin home of Reverend Samuel McAdow.
-A replica of the cabin and a church are located within the park.
+A replica of the cabin and a church are within the park.

 There are many activities to try at the park.
-Most notably, are hiking, biking, golf, and fishing.
+Most notably, they are hiking, biking, golf, and fishing.
 There are nearly 19 miles of trails throughout the park with one that follows the circumference of the park.
 The Par 72, 18-hole golf course is a local treasure.
 The clubhouse, with a snack bar and pro shop, also has a furnished patio that can be reserved for events.
 There are three lakes within Montgomery Bell State Park for fishing and boating.
-Paddle boats, jon boats, canoes and kayaks are available for rent at the park.
+Paddle boats, jon boats, canoes, and kayaks are available for rent at the park.

 To view a Story Map about the park, click here.

 Looking for a trail map?
 Click the link below to see a list of the maps available at this park.
 The page includes all the trail maps we have available, organized by park.
 We have free and paid options that provide you the details you need to have your next great adventure in Tennessee.